PKuravskyi/PetPythonPlaywright/README.md

 ### How to see test results:

-Option 1: After tests are executed you can see allure results by running command: `allure serve allure-results`
+Option 1: After tests are executed locally you can see allure results by running command: `allure serve allure-results`
-Option 2: After tests ran in GitHub Actions you can download Allure reports artifact and open `index.html` with results
+Option 2: After tests are executed in GitHub Actions you can download Allure reports artifact, extract and see allure results by running command: `allure serve allure-results`

 ### How to Lint code errors: